spack/spack/lib/spack/docs/module_file_support.rst

 ``spack load / unload``
 ^^^^^^^^^^^^^^^^^^^^^^^

-Neither of these is particularly pretty, easy to remember, or easy to type.
-Luckily, Spack has its own interface for using modules and dotkits.
-You can use the same spec syntax you're used to:
+Once you have shell support enabled you can use the same spec syntax you're used to:

 =========================  ==========================
-Environment Modules        Dotkit
+Modules                    Dotkit
 =========================  ==========================
 ``spack load <spec>``      ``spack use <spec>`` ``spack unload <spec>``    ``spack unuse <spec>``